 The solution, write for your readers and provide them with as much information needed about the topic you are writing about.

 Related Post: How Long Should Your Artist Blog Post Be

-Subheadings are a great way for you to keep your posts easy to read.
+Subheadings are an excellent way to keep your posts easy to read.

 Some people are just looking for specific information.

 Breaking up your posts with subheadings will make it easier for your readers to find what they are searching for.

 If you are not careful, you could end up eating more hours in the day on marketing than you would have wished for.
 Having schedules and plans will help you be more productive and make your time more valuable.

 - Create a list of blog topics

 After your blog post is written, your job is only half done.
 You will need to spend some time promoting your work.